nikkilr88/100-days-of-code/log.md

 ### Day 24 (June 15, 2017):

 **Today's Progress**: Continued "The Web Developer Bootcamp".
 Started the JavaScript section and did a few assignments.
 Had a lot of problems with Git today.
 Almost lost somre projects.
+I also made a very basic admin login/logout system in PHP.

 **Thoughts:** Kind of stressed because of Git.
 I figured everything out but ended up losing a lot motivation.